Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypergroups and mosaics

 are both short, so that the composite surjection $\pi \colon M \boxdot N \twoheadrightarrow M \boxtimes N$ is also short.

 To verify reversibility, suppose that $w_1, w_2, w_3 \in M \boxtimes N$ are elements such that

 This means that there exist $w'_i = x_i \boxdot y_i \in M \boxdot N$ such that each $\pi(w'_i) = w_i$ and

-Recalling the structure of $M \boxdot N$ described above, we must have either $x_2 = x_3$ or $y_2 = y_3$ for the product on the right-hand-side to be nonempty.
+Recalling the structure of $M \boxdot N$ described above, we must have either $x_2 = x_3$ or $y_2 = y_3$ for the sum on the right-hand-side to be nonempty.
 We may separate the argument into one of a few cases.

 First suppose that $x_2 = x_3 =: x$ but $y_2 \neq y_3$.
 Then by reversibility of $N$ we have

 Applying $\pi$, we then deduce that $w_3 \in w_1 - w_2$.
 A similar argument yields the same conclusion in the case where $x_2 \neq x_3$ and $y_2 = y_3$.